syukranDev/backendUI_integrationTest/README.md

 ![webpage full](https://user-images.githubusercontent.com/51852197/144421024-c483d602-7249-4ef6-9b97-f4659d59397f.png)

 ## Remarks & Future Dev
-- not really meet the main task objective due to time constraint & limited knowledge but i think meet the Extension A,B,C. <br />
+- not really meet the main task objective due to time constraint but i think meet the Extension A,B,C. <br />
 - `json-server` is a full fake REST API used for quick backend prototyping,  more infos here: https://www.npmjs.com/package/json-server <br />
 - **IMPORTANT: ** `db.json` of fakeAPI (json-server) only contain 11 sets of self-generate data (lattitude,longitude,temperature,country,id,timestamp) due to simplicity testing, so there is no new data being updated everytime `db.json` is called. <br />
 ![js pic](https://user-images.githubusercontent.com/51852197/144367245-cad431bb-6ad2-4091-8462-34f8130a9eb7.PNG) <br />